 ii.
 “The sweetest word of the whole is that monosyllable, ‘My.’
 He does not say, ‘The Lord is the shepherd of the world at large, and leadeth forth the multitude as his flock,’ but ‘The Lord is my shepherd;’ if he be a Shepherd to no one else, he is a Shepherd to me; he cares for me, watches over me, and preserves me.”
 (Spurgeon)

 iii.
-Overwhelmingly, the idea behind God’s role as shepherd is a loving care and concern.
+Overwhelmingly, the idea behind God’s role as shepherd is of loving care and concern.
 David found comfort and security in the thought that God cared for him like a shepherd cares for his sheep.

 iv.
 David felt that he needed a shepherd.
-The heart of this Psalm doesn’t connect with the self-sufficient.
+The heart of this psalm doesn’t connect with the self-sufficient.
 But those who acutely sense their need – the poor in spirit Jesus described in the Sermon on the Mount (Matthew 5:3) – find great comfort in the idea that God can be a shepherd to them in a personal sense.

 v.
-Spurgeon said that before a man can truly say, “the LORD is my shepherd” he must first feel himself to be a sheep by nature, “for he cannot know that God is his Shepherd unless he feels in himself that he has the nature of a sheep.”
+Spurgeon said that before a man can truly say, “the LORD is my shepherd,” he must first feel himself to be a sheep by nature, “for he cannot know that God is his Shepherd unless he feels in himself that he has the nature of a sheep.”
 He must relate to a sheep in its foolishness, its dependency, and in the warped nature of its will.

 vi.
-“A sheep, saith Aristotle, is a foolish and sluggish creature… aptest of anything to wander, though it feel no want, and unablest to return… a sheep can make no shift to save itself from tempests or inundation; there it stands and will perish, if not driven away by the shepherd.”
+“A sheep, saith Aristotle, is a foolish and sluggish creature…aptest of anything to wander, though it feel no want, and unablest to return…a sheep can make no shift to save itself from tempests or inundation; there it stands and will perish, if not driven away by the shepherd.”
 (Trapp)

 c.
 I shall not want: For David, the fact of God’s shepherd-like care was the end of dissatisfied need.
 He said, “I shall not want” both as a declaration and as a decision.